 The more complex something is, the better it is.
 We have all believed in this at some point in our lives.
 Many still do.
 But, sometimes the accent should be on the message rather than the way the message is delivered, contrary to the world of today’s advertising.
-La Staa is a street artist duo coming from Norway, whose work philosophy is to address the complex issues in a simple way, emphasizing the original concept and ideas behind it, not succumbing to the popular need to make everything appealing to the eyes.
-They began with stencil art in 2009 and have since left a distinctive mark on the streets of their country.
+La Staa is a street artist coming from Norway, whose work philosophy is to address the complex issues in a simple way, emphasizing the original concept and ideas behind it, not succumbing to the popular need to make everything appealing to the eyes.
+He began with stencil art in 2009 and have since left a distinctive mark on the streets of his country.

-They are represented by Reed Projects gallery in Stavanger, Norway.
+La Staa is represented by Reed Projects gallery in Stavanger, Norway.

 Featured image: La Staa – portrait

 All images © La Staa

 |2014||Graffitistreet Lunch event||Black All Studios, London||Group|

 |2014||A-laget sommerutstilling||Galleri A, Oslo||Group|

 |2014||Norwegian Wasteland||Popop Gallery, Oslo||Group|